die-antwort/da-suspenders/README.md

 ### Trout

-Suspenders uses [Trout](https://github.com/thoughtbot/trout) to make it easier to maintain a base version of special files (like Gemfile) in Suspenders.
+DA-Suspenders uses [Trout](https://github.com/die-antwort/trout) to make it easier to maintain a base version of special files (like Gemfile) in Suspenders.

-Whenever you want to get the latest and greatest DA-Suspenders' Gemfile, run:
+Whenever you want to get the latest and greatest files from DA-Suspenders’, run:

-    trout update Gemfile
+    trout update-all

+You can use `trout list` to check which files are tracked by Trout, and `trout update FILENAME` if you want to update just a single file only.

 ## Gemfile